ilkerol/dashymobile/README.md

 No more tiny icons in your browser that you can hardly click or accidentally click when scrolling. :-) It's the perfect way to access your homeserver services from your phone.

+IMPORTANT: If anyone here enjoys the app, I want to put it into the playstore because Google wants to stop sideloading on android.
+But to do so I need TWELVE testusers for a "closed testing".
+If anyone here would be so kind to give me his/her mail adress, i would send an invite link.
+That would be great, thanks a lot.

 ### Screenshots

 <p align="center">